 May 12, 2011

-“You will receive power when the Holy Spirit has come upon you; and you shall be My witness both in Jerusalem and in all Judea and Samaria, and even to the remotest part of the earth.”
+“You will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.”

 The Post-Resurrection Ministry of Jesus